alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 52. What is inteface?
 53. What is diffence using async for for I/O and CPU bound operations?
 54. What is generic and why we use it?
+55. When this keyword used in c# in static method?

 ASP.NET